Innovative Global Program

 Students are introduced to advanced research in a wide range of engineering fields from the first two years in order to develop a global perspective on current innovative approaches in various fields.

 Students synthesize what they have learned by writing reports on topics assigned for each class.
-These courses are scheduled in the first two years to awaken student interest in various disciplines of engineering, and to help them choose their future field of research.
+These subjects are scheduled in the first two years to awaken student interest in various disciplines of engineering, and to help them choose their future field of research.

 Students are introduced to advanced research in a wide range of engineering fields from the first two years in order to develop a global perspective on current innovative approaches in various fields.

 Students synthesize what they have learned by writing reports on topics assigned for each class.
-These courses are scheduled in the first two years to awaken student interest in various disciplines of engineering, and to help them choose their future field of research.
+These subjects are scheduled in the first two years to awaken student interest in various disciplines of engineering, and to help them choose their future field of research.

-List of Introduction to Advanced Engineering Courses:
+List of Introduction to Advanced Engineering Subjects:

 • Introduction to Advanced Science and Technology